Jim Gordon (character): Batman: The Killing Joke

 In the 1988 graphic novel The Killing Joke, the Joker kidnaps Gordon after shooting and paralyzing Barbara.
-He then cages Gordon in the freak show of an abandoned amusement park and forces him to look at enlarged photos of his wounded daughter in an effort to drive him insane, thus proving to Batman that even seemingly normal people can lose their minds after having "one bad day".
+He then cages Gordon in an abandoned amusement park and forces him to look at photos of his wounded daughter in an effort to drive him insane, thus proving to Batman that even seemingly normal people can lose their minds after having "one bad day".
 Batman eventually apprehends the Joker and rescues Gordon.
 Despite the intense trauma he has endured, Gordon's sanity and ethical code are intact; he insists that Batman apprehend the Joker without harming him in order to "show him that our way works".

 Marriage

 Soon after Sarah Essen returns to Gordon's life, they rekindle their romance and get engaged.
 However, Essen cannot comprehend why Gordon needs Batman so much, which occasionally puts a strain on their relationship.
 Later, Gordon suffers a heart attack; his chain-smoking over the years has weakened his heart.
 This event later lead DC Comics to partner with the American Heart Association to create a public service announcement to raise awareness of the danger of tobacco smoking and how it would threaten one's health.

 In Batman: Legends of the Dark Knight Annual #2, shortly before their planned wedding, former Lieutenant Arnold Flass (Gordon's former partner) beats Gordon and kidnaps James Jr. for ransom in exchange for letting a corrupt judge go free.
-Batman saves James Jr., while Gordon, Essen, Flass and the judge are trapped and must work together to escape.
+Batman saves James Jr., while Gordon, Essen, Flass, and the judge are trapped and must work together to escape.

 For a brief period following the Knightfall and Prodigal storylines, Gordon is removed from his post as commissioner and replaced by his own wife, due partly to his own disinclination to trust Batman after two substitutes — Jean-Paul Valley and Dick Grayson — assume the role and do not bother to tell him about the switch.